Campus The Hague

-Campus The Hague is an institution for university education and scientific research apart of Leiden University, located in The Hague.
+Campus The Hague is an institution for university education and scientific research, a part of Leiden University, located in The Hague.
 The teaching and research at Campus The Hague focuses on politics, public administration and international law, urban issues, and health.

 History

 Campus The Hague was founded in 1998 as a partnership between the university and the municipality of The Hague.

 Education

 All seven faculties of the university are active in The Hague, and around 20 per cent of the total student body of the university attend this campus.
 The faculty Governance and Global Affairs (FGGA) is exclusively located in The Hague.

 Campus The Hague offers courses on several areas, including public administration, international law, politics and government.

 In 2015 Delft University of Technology opened a branch at Campus The Hague, in the Wijnhaven Building, offering a master's degree in Engineering and Policy Analysis.

 In 2016, Leiden University Medical Center founded an additional branch at Campus The Hague, with research, teaching and a training program for GPs.

 As part of its facilities, Leiden University Library opened a library at Campus The Hague.